TN 6 (02-18)

 1. When provisional benefits start

-Provisional benefits are payable beginning with the month the beneficiary completes and submits the signed EXR request per DI 13050.045B.2, assuming benefits have not already been paid for that month.
-Do not use the protective filing date (if one exists) for provisional payment.
-We can only pay provisional benefits during the consecutive 6-month period that begins with the month the individual completes the EXR request.
+Provisional benefits are payable beginning with the month the claimant completes and submits the signed EXR request per DI 13050.045B.2, assuming benefits have not already been paid for that month.
+If the claimant performed SGA in the month of filing, provisional benefits are payable with the month after the month of filing.
+We can only pay provisional benefits during the consecutive 6-month period beginning with the month of the EXR request, or the following month if there is SGA in the month of filing.

-Provisional benefits cannot start until the previous benefits terminate and the Master Beneficiary Record (MBR) LAF Code is T6, T8, U or X7.
-If we made a determination to terminate the previous benefit but it has not input to the MBR, the FO should contact the Payment Center (PC) to expedite the termination in order to begin provisional benefits.
-Use the exclusion case procedures described in DI 13050.025I.3 to expedite the previous benefit termination.
-We cannot pay provisional benefits for any month in which the beneficiary has already received the same type of benefit payment on the same entitlement.
+Provisional benefits cannot start until the previous benefits terminate and the master beneficiary record (MBR) Ledger Account File (LAF) Code is T6, T8, U or X7.
+If we made a determination to terminate the previous benefit but the MBR does not reflect it, the field office (FO) should contact the program service center (PSC) to expedite the termination in order to begin provisional benefits.
+Use the exclusion case procedures described under DI 13050.025I.3 in this section to expedite the previous benefit termination.
+We cannot pay provisional benefits for any month in which the claimant has already received the same type of benefit payment on the same entitlement.

 EXAMPLE: On 4/18/14, SSA contacts Mr. Jones to tell him that they will terminate his disability benefits due to performing SGA.
 The benefit termination month (BTM) is 09/13.
 Mr. Jones contacts SSA on 04/29/14 to say that he has not worked for the last 3 months due to his disability and submits his request for EXR.
-Though we determined to terminate Mr. Jones benefits, an MBR review shows that the benefit termination has not yet been effectuated.
-The FO contacts the PC to expedite the termination.
+Though we made a final determination to terminate Mr. Jones benefits, the record has not terminated.
+The FO contacts the PSC to expedite the termination.
 Benefits terminate ten days later (05/09/14).
 Mr. Jones will receive his first month of provisional benefits for 05/14, since he received a benefit payment for 04/14.
-DDS will use protective filing date of 04/29/14 from the Remarks section of the SSA-454 to make the medical determination.

 D. Provisional benefit end month

-the month SSA makes a determination and issues the notice regarding the individual's EXR request;
+the month SSA makes a determination and issues the notice regarding the claimant’s EXR request;

-the month the beneficiary works and performs SGA;
+the month the claimant works and performs SGA;

-the month before the beneficiary attains full retirement age;
+the month before the claimant attains full retirement age, see DI 13050.025B.2 in this section; or

 NOTE: These months are the last month the provisional payment is payable.
-Therefore, if a beneficiary begins SGA in 04/2015, 04/2015 is the last possible month of provisional benefits.
+Therefore, if a claimant begins SGA in 04/2015, 04/2015 is the last possible month of provisional benefits.
+Provisional benefits do not resume if the claimant stops performing SGA.

 E. Suspension and terminating events